RasmusBruhn/termite-dmg/README.md

 - Added using statement to termite.hpp for boolean(bool), string(std::string),
   number(double), and integer(int64_t) to avoid having to add that to all headers
+- Changed using statements in termite.hpp for default schema types since they sometimes conflicted with using definitions from other libraries

 ### 0.5.0